Challenging the Field Sobriety Test Results with Help from a Minneapolis DWI Defense Attorney

 Much like the WAT, the OLS is a divided attention test which measures physical dexterity and mental acuity.
 Some scientists claim that intoxicated people cannot multitask in this way.
 Alcohol impairs brain functions too badly.

-For this test, subjects must elevate one leg at about a 45-degree angle and keep it elevated for about fifteen seconds.
+For this test, subjects must elevate one leg at about a 45-degree angle and keep it elevated for about thirty seconds.
 Some intoxication clues include: